Jake-Ab/Jake-Ab/README.md

-- 👋 Hi, I’m @Jake Abednego.
+- 👋
-- 👀 I’m interested in Software Engineering.
+- 👀 I’m a Software Engineering.
 - 🌱 I am a web and mobile apps engineer.
 - ⚡ Fun fact: No one cares, just do your thing.